-Inadequate sleep not only affects your physical and mental wellbeing, it impacts your energy, resilience, your ability to think clearly and function effectively at home or work, and it can increase your risk of obesity, heart disease and diabetes.
+Poor sleep affects your physical and mental wellbeing, your energy, resilience, your ability to think clearly and function effectively at home or work, and it can increase your risk of obesity, heart disease and diabetes.

 At DR.VEGAN® we’re passionate about simplifying nutrition, helping you understand your diet and make healthier choices.
-Our range of vegan-only supplements cater for all diets and a range of health goals, including sleep.
+Our range of vegan supplements cater for all diets and a range of health goals, including vitamins for sleep.